prometheus-operator/prometheus-operator/helm/prometheus/README.md

-`externalLabels` | The labels to add to any time series or alerts when communicating with external systems  | `{}` `externalUrl` | External URL at which Prometheus will be reachable | `""` `routePrefix` | Prefix used to register routes | `"/"` `image.repository` | Image | `quay.io/prometheus/prometheus` `image.tag` | Image tag | `v2.2.1`
+`externalLabels` | The labels to add to any time series or alerts when communicating with external systems  | `{}` `externalUrl` | External URL at which Prometheus will be reachable | `""` `routePrefix` | Prefix used to register routes | `"/"` `alertManagerRoutePrefix` | Route prefix used in alert manager.
+Alerts will be pushed to this path | `"/"` `image.repository` | Image | `quay.io/prometheus/prometheus` `image.tag` | Image tag | `v2.2.1`
 `ingress.enabled` | If true, Prometheus Ingress will be created | `false`